11 Health Benefits of Sex 2023: Why You Might Want To Do It More

 The short of it is: sex is good for you.
 It’s not difficult to see why.

-The long of it is that even science shows there are palpable benefits to your health if you have more sex…especially regularly and with a high-quality partner you’ve built trust, safety, and emotional intimacy.
+The long of it is that even science shows there are palpable benefits to your health if you have more sex, especially regularly and with a high-quality partner you’ve built trust, safety, and emotional intimacy.
 In addition, you can refer to a number of products to help increase the quality of sex.

 Here’s why you might want to “do it” more, including 11 health benefits of sex supported by research.

-Health Benefits Of Sex
+11 Benefits Of Sex

-What Are The Health Benefits of Sex
+What Are The Health Benefits Of Sex?

-Cardio exercise | Better heart health
+Better heart health

 Yes, having sex counts as cardio exercise.
 Sex is dubbed a highly physical activity, even according to a major systematic review[1] of many studies on sex.